-Also according to the Buddha, the mouth is the gate and door to all hateful retaliations.
+Also, according to the Buddha, the mouth is the gate and door to all hateful retaliations.
 The karmic retribution for speech-karma is the greatest.
 Speech-karma gives rise to four great karmic offenses: lying, insulting, gossiping, and speaking with a double-tongue maner.
 Because of these four unwholesome speeches, sentient beings accumulate infinite and endless offenses ranging from speaking artificially, sweetly, manipulatively to speaking untruthfully, words and actions contradicting one another, etc. Once the mind of hatred arises, not mention strangers, even one's parents, religious masters, etc., there is not an insult one will not speak.
-No malicious words will be spared, whether saying hateful words with intention of causing separation between two people, saying something happened when it didn't or when it didn't happened saying it did; thus speaking irresponsibly and chaotically without the slightest consideration of what is being said.
+No malicious words will be spared, whether saying hateful words with intention of causing separation between two people, saying something happened when it didn't or when it didn't happen saying it did; thus, speaking irresponsibly and chaotically without the slightest consideration of what is being said.
 Sincere Buddhists should always repent the body-karma by using the "mouth of transgressions" of the past to change it into praises and glorification of the virtuous practices of the Buddhas.
 Use that speech often to speak of kindness, encouraging others to cultivate the Way and change for the better, i.e. sitting meditation, Buddha-Recitation, or chanting sutras, etc. Thereafter, for the remainder of this life, vow not to use one mouth and tongue to speak vulgarly, disrespectfully, and before the Triple Jewels, sincerely confess and willingly admit to all offenses without concealment.
 Thus, use the same mouth and tongue which has created countless offenses in the past to give birth to infinite merits, virtues, and wholesome karma at the present.
-In the Dharmapada Sutra, the Buddha Taught: "Do not speak harshly to anyone.
+Also, in the Dharmapada Sutra, Chapter X, Chapter on the Rod or Punishment, the Buddha Taught: Do not speak harshly to anyone.
 Those who are spoken to will respond in the same manner.
 Angry speech nourishes trouble.
 You will receive blows in exchange for blows (133).
 If like a cracked gong, you silence yourself, you already have attained Nirvana.
 No vindictiveness (quarrels) will be found in you (134).
-Those who have transgressed the One Vehicle Law (the law of truthfulness), who tell lie, who don't believe in the law of cause and effect, there is no evil that they will not do (176).
-The speaker of untruth goes down; also he who denies what he has done, both sinned against truth.
+In Chapter XIII, Chapter on the World, the Buddha taught: Those who have transgressed the One Vehicle Law (the law of truthfulness), who tell lie, who don't believe in the law of cause and effect, there is no evil that they will not do (176).
+In Chapter XXII, Chapter on Woeful State, the Buddha taught: The speaker of untruth goes down; also, he who denies what he has done, both sinned against truth.
 After death they go together to hells (306)."